New York Computational Psychiatry Workshop

 Who should apply?

 We welcome participants from all career stages interested in using computational modeling to study mental health.
-However, our workshop will be primarily geared towards trainees (e.g., students, postdocs).
+The workshop is primarily geared toward trainees (e.g., students and postdoctoral researchers).
 Applicants should have some experience with programming (e.g., Python, R, MATLAB) and have completed formal coursework in math and statistics.

 When is the application deadline?